alaydeliwala/RPS/README.md

 ### Built with React-Native :sunglasses:
-RPS was built React-Native, a versatile language developed by Facebook and makes it easy to run on any platform.
+RPS was built React-Native, a versatile language developed by Facebook making it easier to run on any platform.
 React-Native provides an easy mobile development environment by having scalable components using JavaScript.